Backup camera

-A backup camera (also called a reversing camera or rear-view camera) is a video camera specifically designed to be attached to the rear of a vehicle to aid in reversing and reduce the rear blind spot.
-The rear blind spot has been described as a "killing zone" due to the accidents it contributes to.
+A backup camera (also called a reversing camera or rear-view camera) is a video camera attached to the rear of a vehicle to aid in reversing, by reducing the rear blind spot and preventing crashes with pedestrians, vehicles and other objects.
 Backup cameras are usually connected to the vehicle's head unit display.
 A common variant is a surround-view system, which assembles a synthetic but positionally accurate top-down view of the vehicle and its surroundings.

 Backup cameras have been regulated by law in Canada and the United States since 2018.
 Since May of that year, backup cameras have been required on all new vehicles sold in the United States.

 Function

 The design of a backup camera is distinct from other cameras because the image is horizontally flipped to produce a mirror image.
 This is necessary because the camera and the driver face opposite directions; without this adjustment, the camera's right would be on the driver's left and vice versa.
 A mirrored image makes the orientation of the display consistent with the physical mirrors installed on the vehicle.

-A backup camera typically utilizes a wide-angle or fish-eye lens.
+Backup cameras typically have a wide-angle or fish-eye lens.
 Although such lenses may limit the camera's ability to capture distant objects, they allow the camera to see an uninterrupted horizontal path from one rear corner to the other.
-The camera is typically pointed at a downward angle to view potential obstacles on the ground.
+The camera is typically pointed at a downward angle to view potential obstacles on the ground.Modern backup cameras predominantlyuse ultra-wide-angle or fisheye lenses (often exceeding a 160-degree horizontal field of view) to eliminate blind spots immediately behind the vehicle.
+However, these lenses induce significant barrel distortion.
+To provide a clear and intuitive view for the driver, electronic control units (ECUs) apply real-time dewarping algorithms and Inverse Perspective Mapping (IPM).
+In some models the screen has a grid guide overlay to aid the driver.

-Backup cameras use dashboard screens that are also used with GPS navigation systems.
-Inside the vehicle, the display is typically wired to automatically activate when the transmission is set to reverse, showing the backup view on the dashboard screen while the vehicle is in reverse and/or providing grid guidelines to aid the driver.
+Backup cameras were originally connected to the center dashboard screen, also used with GPS navigation systems abd inforainment systems.
+The display is typically configured to automatically activate the backup camera when the transmission is set to reverse.
+In the late 2010s, sone vehicles also have a backup screen in the roof-mounted center mirror, which can be toggled on and off by the driver.
+Sone vehicles also display the camera in the center dashboard screen, which is activated automatically when the driver uses the turn lights while stopped or going forward.